gpass0s/gpass0s/README.md

 Feel free to call me Passos!

-* 🌍 Based in Belo Horizonte, Brazil, I'm a Data Engineer and Python developer with over five years of experience in the tech industry.
+* 🌍 Based in Brazil, I'm a Data Engineer and Python developer with over five years of experience in the tech industry.
 * 💼 I’m an AWS Certified Data Analytics Specialist and Solutions Architect, driven by a passion for cloud computing and big data technologies.
-* 🎓 I hold a BSc in Electrical and Computer Engineering from UFMG, Brazil.
+* 🎓 I hold a BSc in Electrical and Computer Engineering.
 * 🧐 I love helping companies turn data into actionable insights that drive real business value.

 ### Skills